flakzilla/cr2020-relay-board/README.md

 Prepared gerber files for this board: [Gerbers, v1.0](https://github.com/flakzilla/cr2020-relay-board/raw/main/CR-2020%20relay%20board%20LC-67183-1/gerber%20zips/CR2020%20relay%20board%20LC-67183-1%20v1.0.zip)

-In the quote, specify 1.6mm PCB thickness (this should be the default) and **2oz copper weight**.
+Specify 1.6mm PCB thickness (this should be the default) and **2oz copper weight**.
 Thicker copper is mandatory due to high current handled thru the relay.

 ### Step 2: Order and Recover Parts
 The BOM is here: